mzusin/toolcool-range-slider/README.md

 It gets the **value** of the slider and returns the corresponding **step** value.

-:placard: The page with examples can be found [here](https://github.com/toolcool-org/toolcool-range-slider/blob/main/examples/17-non-linear.html).
+:pushpin: The page with examples can be found [here](https://github.com/toolcool-org/toolcool-range-slider/blob/main/examples/17-non-linear.html).

 ## TypeScript Usage